MysteryCoder456/STEM-Project/README.md

 # Car Safety App
 An app made to solve children getting stuck in cars.
 This project was made for a STEM Challenge.

+## Prerequisites
 You must have Python 3 and the modules listed in `requirements.txt` installed.
+If you get errors while installing `pyaudio` then:<br>
+**Windows:** Do `pip install pipwin` then `pipwin install pyaudio` in Command Prompt<br>
+**MacOS:** Install Homebrew, then do `brew install portaudio` in Terminal.
+After that install pyaudio normally.

 ## How to run the app
 1. Download this project.